ImSwitch/ImSwitch/docs/api/_actions.rst

 Global-level functions
 **********************

+.. method:: getScriptDirPath(self) -> str

+   Returns the path to the directory containing the running script.

 .. method:: getWaitForSignal(self, signal: imswitch.imcommon.framework.qt.Signal, pollIntervalSeconds: float = 1.0) -> Callable[[], NoneType]

    Returns a function that will wait for the specified signal to emit.